A New Lotka-Volterra Model of Competition With Strategic Aggression -- Civil Wars When Strategy Comes Into Play: Interpretation of the model in an economic key

 Then, when a second computer company comes into the business, selling computers with a different operating system to the same market, one obtains the competitive system of equations

-At this stage, the first company may decide to use an ``aggressive'' strategy consisting in spreading a virus attacking the other company's operating system, with the aim of setting the other company out of the market (once the competition of the second company is removed, the first company can then exploit the market in a monopolistic regime).
+At this stage, the first company may decide to use an ``aggressive'' strategy in order to harm the rival company and set it out of the market (for instance through the spreading of a virus attacking the other company's operating system, or by some marketing campaigns).
+Once the competition of the second company is removed, the first company can then exploit the market in a monopolistic regime.
 To model this strategy, one can suppose that the first company invests a proportion of its capital in the project and diffusion of the virus, according to a quantifying parameter~$a_u\ge0$, thus producing the equation

 This directly impacts the capital of the second company proportionally to the virus spread, since the second company has to spend money to project and release antiviruses, as well as to repay unsatisfied customers, hence resulting in a second equation of the form